Walla-42/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Node.js/Express HTTP service** - fully implemented in the index.js file under the service directory.
+- [x] **Node.js/Express HTTP service** - fully implemented in the index.js file under the service directory.
-- [ ] **Static middleware for frontend** - authentication static middleware used here.
+- [x] **Static middleware for frontend** - authentication static middleware used here.
-- [ ] **Calls to third party endpoints** - I implemented this during the react part2.
+- [x] **Calls to third party endpoints** - I implemented this during the react part2.
 The application calls the pubchem api through the automatic get request of img src.
-- [ ] **Backend service endpoints** - Service endpoints for login, logout, set score, get score, registration all have endpoints
+- [x] **Backend service endpoints** - Service endpoints for login, logout, set score, get score, registration all have endpoints
-- [ ] **Frontend calls service endpoints** - Front end login, create account, game and leaderboard all call service endpoints.
+- [x] **Frontend calls service endpoints** - Front end login, create account, game and leaderboard all call service endpoints.
-- [ ] **Supports registration, login, logout, and restricted endpoint** - create account, login, logout all have endpoints and are fully functional.
+- [x] **Supports registration, login, logout, and restricted endpoint** - create account, login, logout all have endpoints and are fully functional.
 Leaderboards, games and login are all restricted.

 ## 🚀 DB deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Stores data in MongoDB** - I did not complete this part of the deliverable.
+- [x] **Stores data in MongoDB** - Game and user data are stored in a mongodb database.
+Implemented database.js and integrated it with the service.
-- [ ] **Stores credentials in MongoDB** - I did not complete this part of the deliverable.
+- [x] **Stores credentials in MongoDB** - User credentials are stored in a mongodb database.

 ## 🚀 WebSocket deliverable